Interstate 19 south of Tucson reopens after wrong-way crash

 Northbound Interstate 19 has reopened following a wrong-way crash about 12 miles south of Tucson near Sahuarita, officials say.

-An 82-year-old man was driving the wrong way, southbound in the northbound lanes, on Interstate 19 near the Sahuarita Road exit when his vehicle collided head-on with another another vehicle being driven by a 23-year-old woman, said Quentin Mehr, an Arizona Department of Public Safety spokesman.
+An 82-year-old man was driving the wrong way, southbound in the northbound lanes on Interstate 19 near the Sahuarita Road exit when his vehicle collided head-on with another vehicle being driven by a 23-year-old woman, said Quentin Mehr, an Arizona Department of Public Safety spokesman.

 Both were taken to Banner-University Medical Center in Tucson with non-life-threatening injuries.